s4ke/JavaMonads/README.md

-# JavaMonads
+# functional
-Some Java Monads
+Some Java classes for Functional Programming